darrylad/ML-Studio-Preview/README.md

 An app that helps create tranining set with labeled images and hyperparameters for training new models.

-*NOTE: This project is confedintial, and new versions will not be added until approval.
+***NOTE: This project is confidential and governed by [Prof. Ankur Miglani](https://iiti.irins.org/profile/113224) and [Prof. Pavan Kumar Kankar](https://iiti.irins.org/profile/93831).
+New releases will not be added until approval.**

 <img width="700"  alt="home" src="https://github.com/user-attachments/assets/1ccd4091-1721-4f82-97ae-41a911a85daa" />